May 11, 2018

-STATUS: Our team has developed a machine learning model to predict nonresidential structure fire risk with a predictive performance better than the current state-of-the-art.
-We trained the model on data of historical fire incidents, property inspections and property assessments and evaluated multiple model types (e.g. random forests, SVM, XGBoost).
+STATUS: Our team has developed and deployed a machine learning model to predict nonresidential structure fire risk with a predictive performance better than the current state-of-the-art.
+We trained the model on data of historical fire incidents, property inspections, and property assessments and evaluated multiple model types (e.g. random forests, SVM, XGBoost).
 The risk scores generated by the model are displayed in a data dashboard and interactive map used by fire inspectors and fire chiefs to inform the Bureau of Fire’s prioritization of property fire inspections, so they can inspect the properties at greatest risk of fire.
 The model is currently deployed on their servers and retrains on a regular basis, as new data is generated.
 In the months since the first risk scores were generated, 14 of the 45 building fire incidents (31%) occurred in one of the medium or high-risk properties, significantly higher than the 0.20% base rate for fire incidents in the city.
 Our future work includes incorporating new data sets, experimenting with new model types, and expanding this approach to predict fire risk in residential properties at the census block level.
 Our team is also working to make the model more easily extensible and usable by other cities’ fire agencies.

 A final report from this phase of the project can be found here.

 Open-source code for this project can be found here.